-The museum ship is located on the Bremerton waterfront and easy reached by ferry from Seattle.
+The museum ship is located on the Bremerton waterfront and easily reached by ferry from Seattle.
 From there it is just a very short walk along the Bremerton waterfront to the ship.
 Same as for the Puget Sound Navy Museum, parking can be found along the streets or at one of the parking lots near the waterfront.

 The ship is open daily from March to October from 10 AM to 5 PM.
 From November to February the ship is open from Wednesday to Sunday from 10 AM to 4 PM.
 Check the homepage for special events and for the different admissions they offer.
-Regular admission is $14 for an adult and as a AAA member you get $1 off.
+Regular admission is $14 for an adult and as a AAA member, you get $1 off.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com